 Here’s how you can return apps to the iTunes Store and request a refund:

-Step 1: Locate the email receipt for your iTunes Store purchase and click the “Report Problem” link next to the app (or game or movie or song) that you would like to return.
+Step 1: Locate the invoice receipt for your iTunes Store purchase and click the “Report Problem” link next to the name of the app (or game or movie or song) that you would like to return.

 Alternatively, if you do not have iTunes on your computer, go to reportaproblem.apple.com to submit a refund request to Apple from your web browser.